Dual-Anonymous Peer Review (DAPR)

 Below is a non-exhaustive list of common pitfalls when preparing anonymized proposals:

-- Including metadata (e.g., PDF bookmarks) that reveal the name of the PI.
+- Including metadata (e.g., PDF bookmarks, document properties) that reveal the name of the PI.

 - Recycling proposals prepared prior to dual-anonymous peer review and not carefully anonymizing the text.

-- Providing the names of investigators on the contents page.
+- Providing the names of investigators on the contents page or in a header or footer.

 - Providing the origin of travel for professional travel (e.g., conferences).